 Finding a routine can take time, and it might take a few mistakes until you find what works for you.
 We learn a lot from our mistakes, and at a Christian college, you’ll find people who are learning, too.
 As we’re learning and figuring out a routine, we can trust that Jesus and the people around us will show grace.
 Remember to show yourself some grace, too.

-My name is Anja Oberg and I will be graduating in December 2020.
-My major is Inclusive Childhood Education with a concentration in TESOL (Teaching English to Speakers of Other Languages).
-I am a part of the Houghton College Cross Country and Track and Field team and I have recently enjoyed writing poetry.
+Anja Oberg is a senior graduating from Houghton in December 2020.
+She is majoring in Inclusive Childhood Education with a concentration in TESOL (Teaching English to Speakers of Other Languages).
+She is a part of the Houghton College Cross Country and Track and Field team, and has recently enjoyed the hobby of writing poetry.